 - The new substation and transmission line are vital to ensuring a reliable, low-cost electricity supply that supports the Town’s public safety, economic vitality and environmental goals.

 - Currently, Hingham is served by two above-ground transmission lines.
 These two lines travel the same route and share a common set of supports and poles.
 The fact that both lines share a common route and a single set of poles leaves the Town vulnerable to extended outages should an event (natural or otherwise) occur.
 Because of this arrangement, a downed pole could affect both lines simultaneously.

 - The new line and substation will provide additional capacity to support the electrification goals set out in the Hingham Climate Action Plan.

 - The proposed transmission line would connect to HMLP’s distribution system at a proposed new substation on a parcel at Town’s transfer station site (see map below).

 - This Town-owned parcel located near the exit to the DPW transfer station on the northeast corner of that site was chosen upon suggestion from the Hingham Select Board and after HMLP’s comprehensive analysis of Town-owned properties with respect to reliability, environmental and cost considerations.

-- The new transmission line would tap into the Massachusetts grid at an Eversource tap station in Weymouth.
-The proposed line would run underground along public rights of way from Weymouth to Hingham.
+- The proposed transmission line would tap into the Massachusetts grid at a new tap station in Weymouth that will be constructed and operated by Eversource.
+The proposed line then would run underground along public rights of way from Weymouth to Hingham.